-It’s been a little over a year since mom passed away from cancer, and I miss her more today than ever.
-Although it’s hard, I will share some of my experiences being by my mom’s side as she battled cancer and some of the things I learned along the way.
-I have always been a […]Read More Moms Battle with Cancer:
+It’s been a little over a year since mom passed away from cancer and I miss her more today than ever.
+Although it’s hard for me, I will share some of my experiences being by moms side as she battled cancer and some of the things I learned along the way.
+I have always been […]Read More Moms Battle with Cancer:

 Thankfully Omar and Eza, Shirley’s Uncle and Aunt from Abancay, were visiting Puerto Maldonado for a baptism we were also invited to.
 For the celebration, Omar’s family from Lima would be Joining in the celebration and ceremony.
 We started the day with a trip to the observation tower in Puerto Maldonado, which gives a good history and view of […]Read More Baptism Celebration and tour around PTO with Omar and Eza

 I had the pleasure of meeting Shirley’s friend Joaquina, her husband Marcos, and their daughter Milli.
 Marcos is s skilled fisherman and makes his nets by hand and is extremely good at his craft.
 He offered to take me fishing, we took on his motorcycle and haded about 20 minutes to a lake along the […]Read More Learning to cast net in the Amazon with Marcos